sushmitsarmah/delivery/deliveries/mozaicdotai-milestone_1.md

 - Tailwind CSS for responsive design
 - Advanced caching system optimized for NFT Mozaic API performance

-**Production Status**: The platform is fully functional and production-ready with live deployment at https://mozaicdot-frontend.web.app/ demonstrating all NFT marketplace capabilities across multiple Polkadot networks.
+**Production Status**: The platform is fully functional and production-ready with live deployment at [**MozaicDot Live App**](https://mozaic-dot-nfts.vercel.app/) demonstrating all NFT marketplace capabilities across multiple Polkadot networks.

 > Note: After submission, your milestone will be evaluated within 14 days.
 If changes are needed, you will have one opportunity to fix and resubmit within 14 days.